shunliz/AWS-certificate/s3-faq.md

 Each Availability Zone uses redundant power and networking.
 Within an AWS Region, Availability Zones are on different flood plains, earthquake fault zones, and geographically separated for fire protection.
 S3 Standard and S3 Standard-IA storage classes offer protection against these sorts of disasters by storing your data redundantly in multiple Availability Zones.
 S3 One Zone-IA offers protection against equipment failure within an Availability Zone, but it does not protect against the loss of the Availability Zone, in which case, data stored in S3 One Zone-IA would be lost.
 Using S3 One Zone-IA, S3 Standard, and S3 Standard-IA options, you can choose the storage class that best fits the durability and availability needs of your storage.

 **Q:  Does Amazon S3 provide capabilities for archiving objects to lower cost storage options?**

 Yes, Amazon S3 enables you to utilize Amazon Glacier’s extremely[low-cost storage service for data archival](https://amazonaws-china.com/glacier/).
 Amazon Glacier stores data for as little as $0.004 per gigabyte per month.
 To keep costs low yet suitable for varying retrieval needs, Amazon Glacier provides three options for access to archives, ranging from a few minutes to several hours.
 Some examples of archive uses cases include digital media archives, financial and healthcare records, raw genomic sequence data, long-term database backups, and data that must be retained for regulatory compliance.

 **Q:  How can I store my data using the Amazon Glacier option?**

 You can use[Lifecycle rules](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) to automatically archive sets of Amazon S3 objects to Amazon Glacier based on object age.
 Use the Amazon S3 Management Console, the AWS SDKs, or the Amazon S3 APIs to define rules for archival.
 Rules specify a prefix and time period.
 The prefix \(e.g. “logs/”\) identifies the object\(s\) subject to the rule.
 The time period specifies either the number of days from object creation date \(e.g. 180 days\) or the specified date after which the object\(s\) should be archived.
 Any S3 Standard, S3 Standard-IA, or S3 One Zone-IA objects which have names beginning with the specified prefix and which have aged past the specified time period are archived to Amazon Glacier.
 To retrieve Amazon S3 data stored in Amazon Glacier, initiate a retrieval job via the Amazon S3 APIs or Management Console.
 Once the retrieval job is complete, you can access your data through an Amazon S3 GET object request.

 For more information on using Lifecycle rules for archival to Amazon Glacier, please refer to the[Object Archival](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-archival.html)topic in the Amazon S3 Developer Guide.

 **Q:  How can I retrieve my objects that are archived in Amazon Glacier?**

 To retrieve Amazon S3 data stored in Amazon Glacier, initiate a retrieval request using the Amazon S3 APIs or the Amazon S3 Management Console.
 The retrieval request creates a temporary copy of your data in the S3 RRS or S3 Standard-IA storage class while leaving the archived data intact in Amazon Glacier.
 You can specify the amount of time in days for which the temporary copy is stored in S3.
 You can then access your temporary copy from S3 through an Amazon S3 GET request on the archived object.

+**Q:  What is "Query in Place" functionality?**

+Amazon S3 allows customers to run sophisticated queries against data stored without the need to move data into a separate analytics platform.
+The ability to query this data in place on Amazon S3 can significantly increase performance and reduce cost for analytics solutions leveraging S3 as a data lake.
+S3 offers multiple query in place options, including S3 Select, Amazon Athena, and Amazon Redshift Spectrum, allowing you to choose one that best fits your use case.
+You can even use Amazon S3 Select with AWS Lambda to build serverless apps that can take advantage of the in-place processing capabilities provided by S3 Select.

+**Q:  What is S3 Select?**

+S3 Select is an Amazon S3 feature that makes it easy to retrieve specific data from the contents of an object using simple SQL expressions without having to retrieve the entire object.
+You can use S3 Select to retrieve a subset of data using SQL clauses, like SELECT and WHERE, from objects stored in CSV, JSON, or Apache Parquet format.
+It also works with objects that are compressed with GZIP or BZIP2 \(for CSV and JSON objects only\), and server-side encrypted objects.

+**Q:  What can I do with S3 Select?**

+You can use S3 Select to retrieve a smaller, targeted data set from an object using simple SQL statements.
+You can use S3 Select with AWS Lambda to build serverless applications that use S3 Select to efficiently and easily retrieve data from Amazon S3 instead of retrieving and processing entire object.
+You can also use S3 Select with Big Data frameworks, such as Presto, Apache Hive, and Apache Spark to scan and filter the data in Amazon S3.

+**Q:  Why should I use S3 Select?**

+S3 Select provides a new way to retrieve specific data using SQL statements from the contents of an object stored in Amazon S3 without having to retrieve the entire object.
+S3 Select simplifies and improves the performance of scanning and filtering the contents of objects into a smaller, targeted dataset by up to 400%.
+With S3 Select, you can also perform operational investigations on log files in Amazon S3 without the need to operate or manage a compute cluster.

+**Q:  What is Amazon Athena?**

+Amazon Athena is an interactive query service that makes it easy to[analyze data in Amazon S3 using standard SQL queries](https://amazonaws-china.com/athena/).
+Athena is serverless, so there is no infrastructure to setup or manage, and you can start analyzing data immediately.
+You don’t even need to load your data into Athena, it works directly with data stored in any S3 storage class.
+To get started, just log into the Athena Management Console, define your schema, and start querying.
+Amazon Athena uses Presto with full standard SQL support and works with a variety of standard data formats, including CSV, JSON, ORC, Apache Parquet and Avro.
+While Athena is ideal for quick, ad-hoc querying and integrates with Amazon QuickSight for easy visualization, it can also handle complex analysis, including large joins, window functions, and arrays.

+**Q:  What is Amazon Redshift Spectrum?**

+Amazon Redshift Spectrum is a feature of Amazon Redshift that enables you to[run queries against exabytes of unstructured data in Amazon S3](https://amazonaws-china.com/redshift/spectrum/) with no loading or ETL required.
+When you issue a query, it goes to the Amazon Redshift SQL endpoint, which generates and optimizes a query plan.
+Amazon Redshift determines what data is local and what is in Amazon S3, generates a plan to minimize the amount of Amazon S3 data that needs to be read, requests Redshift Spectrum workers out of a shared resource pool to read and process data from Amazon S3.

+Redshift Spectrum scales out to thousands of instances if needed, so queries run quickly regardless of data size.
+And, you can use the exact same SQL for Amazon S3 data as you do for your Amazon Redshift queries today and connect to the same Amazon Redshift endpoint using the same BI tools.
+Redshift Spectrum lets you separate storage and compute, allowing you to scale each independently.
+You can setup as many Amazon Redshift clusters as you need to query your Amazon S3 data lake, providing high availability and limitless concurrency.
+Redshift Spectrum gives you the freedom to store your data where you want, in the format you want, and have it available for processing when you need it.

+**Q:  What can I do with Amazon S3 event notifications?**

+Amazon S3 event notifications enable you to run workflows, send alerts, or perform other actions in response to changes in your objects stored in S3.
+You can use S3 event notifications to set up triggers to perform actions including transcoding media files when they are uploaded, processing data files when they become available, and synchronizing S3 objects with other data stores.
+You can also set up event notifications based on object name prefixes and suffixes.
+For example, you can choose to receive notifications on object names that start with “images/."